 Secret #4: Never Go Without A Fragrance

 French women know the power of an alluring scent.
 Spritz the clothes in your closet, and take a tip from Caudalie co-founder Mathilde Thomas: “Spray a cotton handkerchief with your favorite fragrance and keep it in your handbag,” she tells Allure.
 “Everything will smell divine each time you open your bag.”

 France does drugstore beauty better than anyone else.
 And fortunately, you don’t need a plane ticket to Paris to get your haul.
-Peep 15 cult-loved French drugstore products you can find online.
+Bioderma Sensibio H2O Solution Micellaire ($15) is great for removing makeup, dirt, and pollution from your skin.
+Peep other cult-loved French drugstore products you can find online.

-The French approach to dieting and fitness is practical but reasonable: Feeling good (rather than killing yourself on the treadmill) is the priority, and allowing yourself to regularly indulge is a non-negotiable.
+The French approach to dieting and fitness is practical but reasonable: Feeling good (rather than killing yourself on the treadmill) is the priority, and allowing yourself to indulge occasionally is allowed.

 Through her work with Caudalie, Thomas has spent tons of time in her homeland and the States, learning about the beauty habits of women in both countries.
 After 20 years studying health, wellness, and beauty, Thomas ultimately concluded in her book "The French Beauty Solution" that making choices based on "the erroneous notion of no pain/no gain" was the biggest difference between the American and French approaches to beauty solutions.
 She explains that when speaking to American women, "They'd tell me about crash diets that left them light-headed and skincare products that irritate their skin—because they felt they had to suffer to be beautiful."
 She impresses that that the French notion of beauty is "quite the opposite" and shares that "the notion of beauty should be, well, beautiful and pleasing to you above all."